FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

    * - soild
      - REAL
      - Soil depth global.
-       The spatially variable soil depth will not be used unless this value is greater than zero.
+       The spatially variable soil depth will not be used unless this value

-       (ft or m)
+       is greater than zero (ft or m).

    * - infchan
      - INTEGER